ImanBrjn/python_Salifort_Motors/README.md

-### Check duplicates
+### Checking for duplicates

-Noe let's sheck for any duplicate entries in the data.
+Now let's check for any duplicate entries in the data.

 ```python